ARA Drummond (P-31): Service history

 Drummond was built in 1977 in France for the South African Navy to be named SAS Good Hope but was embargoed at the last minute by United Nations Security Council Resolution 418 over apartheid.
 The vessel was sold to Argentina instead and delivered on 9 November 1978.

 She carried the pennant number P-1 until the introduction of the s in 1985 when she became P-31.

 In 1982 she served with her sister ships in the Falklands War.
-On 7 October 1983, during a live fire exercise off Mar del Plata, she sunk the old destroyer with a MM38 Exocet missile.
+On 7 October 1983, during a live fire exercise off Mar del Plata, she sank the old destroyer with a MM38 Exocet missile.

 On 1994, from her temporary base at Roosevelt Roads Naval Station, she participated on the blockade of Haiti during Operation Uphold Democracy.

 She had also served as support ship of the Buenos Aires-Rio de Janeiro tall ships races.

 In 2019, she was reported in reserve and "in the process" of being decommissioned.
 However, she remained on the navy list until 2024 when it was reported that she would finally be auctioned off.